Why are herbalists so upset about this trademark?

 - In February, 2015, Shire City Herbals lawyers sent an official “Cease and Desist” letter to a small herbal company in Vermont.

 - In 2015, Shire City Herbals sued Temple Turmeric for using the term Fire Cider on a beverage they were producing.
 Shire City Herbals has NOT been granted trademark ownership for the term Fire Cider in the BEVERAGE category.
 Because they did not want to be involved in a legal battle, Temple Turmeric changed the name, and settled the lawsuit.

 - As of January 2017, Shire City Herbals has sent 26 personal letters and emails (example here) to many small herbal producers on Etsy and personal letters to larger producers.
 These letters state that they hold the trademark for the term and are asking the herbalists to remove the name fire cider from their products, product descriptions, and tags online.
 Some of these letters are to producers who sell products that are not even named fire cider, but have fire cider in their description or tags.

 - After much back and forth with petitions to the court and settlement attempts, the trial for this trademark has been set for March 25, 2019.
 We are currently awaiting the verdict.

 Where does the case currently stand?

-As of January 2017, Fire Cider 3 and SCH have been sitting down with their lawyers and a court magistrate in mediation.
+In January 2017, Fire Cider 3 and SCH sat down with their lawyers and a court magistrate in mediation.
 An agreement could not be met, the court issued a timeline for discovery and trial set for March 25, 2019.

 Can I use the term Fire Cider?